San-Francisco-Upper-Estuary-Project/Sources/Precipitation.md

     * Region - change to names w/o spaces
     * NA --> *

-3. Save as csv, then save-as txt.
+3. Save as csv, then save-as tab delimited txt file (*.txt)

 (Writing directly to txt file does not play nice with Netica...
 Save as CSV then "save-as" txt)